abjaiyad/Python-Input-Output/README.md

 ### Problem 1
 Take a user’s name as input and greet them.
 **Example:**
-Input: John
+Input: Amad
-Output: Hello John, welcome!
+Output: Hello Amad, welcome!

 ### Problem 2
 Ask for two numbers and print their **sum**.